-1.5.3 Process and control XB items through the normal maintenance functions using the same procedures as for controlling XD and XF items; however, accumulation of repair cycle data and DIFM procedures do not apply.
-Order parts required to repair XB items with TEX code E using the Standard Reporting Designators (SRD) and serial number of the aircraft/end item.
+1.5.3 Process and Control.
+Process and control XB items through the normal maintenance functions using the same procedures as for controlling XD and XF items; however, accumulation of repair cycle data and DIFM procedures do not apply.
+Order parts required to repair XB items with Transaction Exception (TEX) code E using the Standard Reporting Designators (SRD) and serial number of the aircraft/end item.
 Units may develop local procedures for monitoring and controlling parts ordered against XB items.
 Control numbers, such as AFTO Form 350 tag numbers, may be used in the MARK FOR field for this purpose in lieu of an aircraft serial number.
-Turn in XB items in accordance with AFI 23-101.
+Turn in XB items IAW with DAFI 23-101.